tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/copy-blob-from-url.md

 |`x-ms-request-server-encrypted: true/false`|The value of this header is set to `true` if the contents of the request are successfully encrypted using the specified algorithm, and `false` otherwise.|
 |`x-ms-encryption-scope`|This header is returned if the request used an encryption scope, so the client can ensure the contents of the request are successfully encrypted using the encryption scope.|

-## Response Body
+## Response body
  None.

-## Sample Response
+## Sample response
 The following is a sample response for a request to copy a blob:

 ```
 Response Status: